Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Shallow ReLU networks: counting activation regions with bad local minima

 then for generic datasets $(X, y)$, the following holds.
-In all but at most $\lceil \epsilon 2^{d_0d_1} \rceil$ activation regions (i.e., an $\epsilon$ fraction of all regions), every differentiable critical point of $L$ is a global minimum. \end{theorem}
+In all but at most $\lceil \epsilon 2^{nd_1} \rceil$ activation regions (i.e., an $\epsilon$ fraction of all regions), every differentiable critical point of $L$ with nonzero entries for $v$ is a global minimum. \end{theorem}